Saint James School of Medicine: History

-In 2022 a Medpage Today article reported an FTC complaint alleging that "the school misrepresented its U.S. Medical Licensing Examination (USMLE) Step 1 pass rate in sales calls, presentations, and marketing materials.
+In 2022 the FTC determined that "the school misrepresented its U.S. Medical Licensing Examination (USMLE) Step 1 pass rate in sales calls, presentations, and marketing materials.
 One brochure claimed a 96.77% first-time USMLE Step 1 pass rate – but the school's actual pass rate is around 35%, according to the FTC" (Case No. 1:22-cv-1919).
+As a comparison, 98% of US and Canadian medical students passed the USMLE Step 1 examination on their first attempt.
+The FTC determined that the average match rate for Saint James medical students is 63%, lower than the 83% that Saint James School of Medicine claims.
 "Saint James School of Medicine – and its Illinois-based operators – will have to pay $1.2 million toward refunds and debt cancellation for students harmed by its deceptive marketing, according to an FTC press release."
-The school refuted these allegations in their statement saying that they settled to avoid lengthy and expensive legal proceeding with the FTC.
+While Saint James School of Medicine disagreed with the FTC’s conclusions, the school opted to resolve the matter swiftly rather than engage in a prolonged legal dispute.
+The decision to settle allowed the institution to remain focused on its students and long-term mission.
+Since then, Saint James has made significant advancements, including the construction of a multi-million dollar, state-of-the-art campus in St. Vincent and the Grenadines, an expansion in student enrollment, and a major curricular overhaul designed to enhance student outcomes.
+These efforts reflect the school’s commitment to continuous improvement, transparency, and ensuring that its graduates are well-prepared for medical careers in the U.S. and Canada.